superfly/docs/rails/the-basics/sidekiq.html.md

 d8d8dc08  worker  41      ord     run     running                     0         2022-07-26T15:42:30Z
 ```

-In this case we can see that 3 worker processes and 3 web processes are running in the `ord` region.
+In this case, we can see that 3 worker processes and 3 web processes are running in the `ord` region.